softprops/lesst/README.md

 # lesst

-a chauffeur for scala patrons in the [less css](http://lesscss.org/) compilation party
+a chauffeur for scala patrons in the [less css](http://lesscss.org/) compilation party.

 ## /!\ Extraction in progress

 This library is the extraction of the less css compiler used in less-sbt for use as a standalone library

 ## usage